 - The scanner makes a connection to the target server through each port in the scan policy.

-- Each port gives one of three responses:
+- Each port gives one of the following responses:

-- Port open: These ports get examined further in the next step of the scanning process.
+- Port open: These ports are examined further in the next step of the scan process.